 - Required medications, medical supplies, and prosthetic devices

-There are other optional first party benefit coverages that can be added, each separately, to your policy for work loss, funeral benefits or accidental death.
-If you choose to add all three optional coverages to your first party benefit-medical insurance, then it’s called first party benefit-combination package benefit (FPB CPB).
+Other optional first-party benefit coverages can be added, each separately, to your policy for work loss, funeral benefits, or accidental death.
+If you choose to add all three optional coverages to your first-party benefit-medical insurance, then it’s called first-party benefit-combination package benefit (FPB CPB).

 Is first-party benefits-medical coverage mandatory?